Dream Symbols Dictionary

 Falling is one of the most common dreams.
 It symbolizes loss of control, insecurity, or fear of failure.
 It can also indicate a need to let go.

 Ask yourself: In which area of my life do I feel out of control?
-What do I need to release?

 Fire